 On the other hand, the Directors & Officers Liability policy protects against certain types of lawsuits that are not covered by the General Liability policy.
-The types of lawsuits that the Directors & Officers Liability policy is meant to cover include those alleging purely economic damages or that someone's rights have been violated under state, federal or constitutional law.
-Examples of potentially covered lawsuits under this policy include discrimination based on race, sex, age, or handicap; wrongful suspension or termination of league personnel or players; a league's failure to follow its own rules or by-laws when making an administrative decision; managerial negligence resulting in bankruptcy for the sports organization; and failure to maintain adequate insurance.
+The types of lawsuits that the Directors & Officers Liability policy is meant to cover include those alleging purely economic damages or that someone’s rights have been violated under state, federal or constitutional law.
+Examples of potentially covered lawsuits under this policy include discrimination based on race, sex, age, or handicap; wrongful suspension or termination of league personnel or players; a league’s failure to follow its own rules or by-laws when making an administrative decision; and managerial negligence resulting in bankruptcy for the sports organization.

 Are there any additional coverages provided by the Directors & Officers Liability policy?

 Yes, the following enhancements are included in the policy.

 Cyber Privacy and Client Identity Theft Included:

 - Loss or theft of client personal information $2,500 per person with $25,000 aggregate OR $10,000 per person with $100,000 aggregate.

 If my sports organization is really only interested in protecting its directors & officers, why can’t it just purchase the $1,000,000 Directors & Officers Liability policy for $300 instead of spending all of the money that is required to purchase Accident/General Liability insurance on all participants?